 Reasons for the app redesign

 Entrepreneurs nurture their products from the very idea and sometimes get blind as most parents do.
-Therefore it’s easy to miss the moment when it comes to app redesign.
-Here are some cases prompting you this is a good time for a makeover.
+Therefore, it’s easy to miss the moment when it comes to mobile app redesign.
+Here are some cases prompting you that this is a good time for a makeover.

 Outdated interface

-It’s only natural to stay biased towards your product.
+It’s only natural to stay biased toward your product.
 But waking up and smelling the coffee will do you better.
 As it did, let’s say, for Apple.
 Released in 2007, the very 1st iPhone generation was a break.
-Back then 6 million people bought it, but you would scarcely do the same today.
-Still, we keep on buying next generation products, as Apple knows full well how and when to upgrade.
+Back then, 6 million people bought it, but you would scarcely do the same today.
+Still, we keep on buying next-generation products, as Apple knows full well how and when to upgrade.

 Metrics dropping down

-Another thing hinting at app redesign are poor results for metrics.
-In regards to mobile apps you should specifically look into retention, conversion, and adoption rates.
-Besides, considering churn rates, daily active users (DAU), monthly active users (MAU) and lifetime value (LTV) might be helpful.
+Another thing hinting at application redesign is poor results for key metrics.
+In regards to mobile apps, you should specifically look into retention, conversion, and adoption rates.
+Besides, considering churn rates, daily active users (DAU), monthly active users (MAU), and lifetime value (LTV) might be helpful.

 In case you see low results for the basic metrics, consider this a sign of some flaws that might need corrections.